(in alphabetical order)

 Jacqueline Parkes has been nominated as union chair by committee consensus.
-She is a certified coach, course developer, author and registered paralegal advocate.
+She is a professional paralegal practitioner in employment law, social rights advocate, accredited trainer and certified coach.
 Jacqueline has over 25 years’ HSC experience in primary and secondary care settings as a practice manager, administrative manager, psychology service administrator and AMSPAR-qualified medical secretary.
-She is currently the managing director of The Ashlie Project CIC, a community-focused social enterprise building mental, emotional and practical resilience, and Ashlie Development Services Ltd, a multi-faceted education, development and support platform.
+She is currently the managing director of Ashlie Advisory and Consultancy Services Ltd through which provides advocacy and paralegal services to a wide range of clientele.

 Anita Williams is a qualified nurse and midwife with extensive NHS experience and a long record of positive patient feedback.
 Anita guest lectures at Stanmore College speaking to students enrolled in the nursing and midwifery programmes.
 She has worked as a volunteer first aide and helped to launch a community-based mother and baby group in Luton, which included user engagement seeking their experiences with local maternity services.
 Anita is a champion for the improvement of working conditions which negatively impact disabled and chronically ill nurses and midwives.